 MLMs vs Pyramid Schemes

+The main difference between multi level marketing and pyramid scheme lies in their fundamental nature and legality, specifically regarding the emphasis on product or service sales versus recruitment.
 While most governments essentially outlaw pyramid schemes, they allow MLMs to operate under strict business obligations.
 Just like most other businesses, income by MLMs is both traceable and taxable.
 MLMs work on the principle that direct selling of products and services is the way forward.
 Other firms tend to use the term "affiliate marketing."

 Multi-level marketing involves the direct selling of tangible products and services that justify their price tag while allowing prospective leads to join the business should they provide enough value.
 It moves away from the conventional supply chain model that needs thousands of stores and million-dollar marketing campaigns to sell every batch.